A practical guide to Zendesk analytics: from operational metrics to strategic insights

 Stop just counting tickets, start understanding them

 Zendesk Explore is an essential tool for monitoring the day-to-day health and performance of your support team.
-It gives you the operational visibility you need to manage your queues and coach your agents.
+It gives you the operational visibility you need to manage your queues and coach your agents effectively.

 Unlock the story in your support data

-Don’t let valuable insights stay buried in old tickets. eesel AI can connect to your Zendesk account and instantly show you the trends, themes, and knowledge gaps hidden in your customer conversations.
+Valuable insights are waiting in your ticket history. eesel AI can connect to your Zendesk account and show you the trends, themes, and knowledge gaps within your customer conversations.

-Sign up and run a free, no-risk simulation on your historical tickets to see what you’ve been missing.
+Sign up and run a free, no-risk simulation on your historical tickets to see what you can discover in 2026.

 Frequently asked questions